doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 - **Compilation IO checking**: We check the presence and the last write time of all resolved compilation IO files.
 A project need to be compiled if there is a missing IO or if an input is newer than the earliest output.
 But IO are not resolved in the same way, a source file resolution is already based on its presence.
 So, we can't only rely on this, e.g when a source file is moved, removed, or an old one is added.
 That's why, to see if anything else has changed, we use the previous compilation context stored in the `dotnet-compile-csc.rsp` response file.

 - **Building**: Before compiling a project itself we parse all its dependencies.
-If a dependency is a non ambient and resolved project (here can be a core project), we recursively call Dynamic Compilation on it, and so on through the dependency graph, as `dotnet build` do.
+If a dependency is a non ambient and resolved project (here can be a core project), we recursively call dynamic compilation on it, and so on through the dependency graph, as `dotnet build` do.

     Then we resolve all compilation assembly paths from each dependency and add them to the references list needed for compilation.
 So, here we can do a complete compilation IO checking and, if needed, the project is compiled.
 If compilation succeeds and if there are resources input files, resources assemblies are also generated.